 Fortune smiled once more.
 Back in Iraq, conditions had again become ripe for the jihadists.
 The Americans had gone, since the end of 2011.
 Sunni areas were again aflame and in revolt, enraged by the sectarian policies of the Shia Prime Minister, Nouri Maliki.
 Sunnis felt marginalised, oppressed and angry.

 When Isis decided to move, it was pushing at an open door.
 In fact, it had never really left Iraq, just gone into the woodwork.
 As it swept through Sunni towns, cities and villages with bewildering speed in June 2014, sleeper cells of salafist jihadists and ex-Saddamist militants and other sympathisers broke cover and joined the takeover.

 The change was signalled on 29 June by the proclamation of the "Islamic State", replacing all previous incarnations, and the establishment of the "caliphate".
-A few days later, the newly anointed Caliph Ibrahim, aka Abu Bakr al-Baghdadi, made a surprise appearance in Mosul in the pulpit of the historic Grand Mosque of Nour al-Din al-Zangi, heavily laden with anti-Crusader associations.
+A few days later, the newly anointed Caliph Ibrahim, aka Abu Bakr al-Baghdadi, made a surprise appearance in Mosul in the pulpit of the historic Grand Mosque of al-Nuri, heavily laden with anti-Crusader associations.
 He called on the world's Muslims to rally behind him.

 By declaring a caliphate and adopting the generic "Islamic State" title, the organisation was clearly setting its sights far beyond Syria and Iraq.
 It was going global.

 Announcing a caliphate has huge significance and resonance within Islam.
 While it remains the ideal, Bin Laden and other al-Qaeda leaders had always shied away from it, for fear of failure.
 Now Baghdadi was trumping the parent organisation, setting IS up in direct competition with it for the leadership of global jihadism.